davidgiven/fluxengine/doc/faq.md

 it myself; if you try this and it works/doesn't work, as always, [get in touch](https://github.com/davidgiven/fluxengine/issues/new).

+Another option is to fake the index signal to the drive completely.
+The FluxEngine emits suitable pulses for a 300RPM drive on pin 3[0] and the equivalent pulses for a 360RPM drive on pin 3[1].
+Disclaimer: I have never used these.

 **Q.** Is this like Supercard Pro / KryoFlux / Catweasel / DiskFerret?
 Do you *support KryoFlux stream files?